 This is especially true if you're planning on installing a hardwood floor—you don't want to cause any damage by prying up boards with too much force.

-Plywood subflooring is a common choice for most floors, including carpet and tile.
+Plywood subflooring is common for most floors, including carpet and tile.
 Still, it can also be utilized with other materials like vinyl sheets or linoleum if desired (note: these materials need an additional layer called "underlayment" between plywood and the finished surface).

 In addition, plywood provides some extra soundproofing properties.
-This property makes it ideal for homes near busy streets or highways where there may be plenty of noise pollution coming in through open windows or doors throughout certain parts during high traffic hours.
+This property makes it ideal for homes near busy streets or highways where there may be plenty of noise pollution through open windows or doors throughout certain parts during high traffic hours.
 Such as rush hour traffic jams along nearby freeways/highways.

 Additionally, plywood provides added strength against earthquakes, so if this kind has been installed correctly, your house should still stay standing even after experiencing major tremors from nearby earthquakes happening closer than usual within city limits."